openvinotoolkit/datumaro/README.md

     - polygons to instance masks and vise-versa
     - apply a custom colormap for mask annotations
     - rename or remove dataset labels
+  - Dataset splitting
+    - random split
+    - task-specific split using annotations while preserving distribution as much as possible
+      - class-wise random split for classification
+      - for detection task, split dataset so that objects of one `DatasetItem` do not belong to different subsets.
+      - for re-identification, split dataset so that IDs in the test set consists of people/objects not used for training
 - Dataset quality checking
   - Simple checking for errors
   - Comparison with model infernece